- ASP.NET Core Boilerplate

 Social Media Support

 Open Graph meta tags and Twitter Card meta tags are included by default.
-Not only that but ASP.NET MVC Boilerplate includes fully documented HTML helpers that allow you to easily generate Open Graph object or Twitter Card met tags easily and correctly.
+Not only that but ASP.NET Core Boilerplate includes fully documented HTML helpers that allow you to easily generate Open Graph object or Twitter Card meta tags easily and correctly.

 How can I get it?